MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/arcade_drive_module/ArcadeDrive_learning.md

         drive.drive(spin, throttle)  # Moves the motors based on input print("spin", spin, "throttle", throttle)  # Displays the current input values

-    # Sleep for 20ms
-    time.sleep(0.02)
+    rc.ensure_cycle()  # Maintains sync with our 20ms cycle every loop iteration
 ```

 - **Reading Channels**: The code reads channel 1 for `spin` and channel 2 for `throttle` to get joystick input.
 - **Checking Inputs**: It checks if the inputs are not `None` (meaning valid and connected inputs).
 - **Driving Motors**: If valid data is read, the `drive` function is called to control the motors according to the joystick's direction and throttle.
 - **Print Statement**: This outputs the current values of `spin` and `throttle` to the console for debugging purposes.
-- **Delay**: A short delay of 20 milliseconds is added to match the RC receiver's duty cycle and avoid overwhelming the processor with too many instructions in a short period.
+- **Delay**: A short delay of 20-40 ish milliseconds is added to match the RC receiver's duty cycle and avoid overwhelming the processor with too many instructions in a short period.

 ## Conclusion